Einhornhool/100-days-of-code/r1-log.md

 ### R1D7
 Didn't go as well as I planned.
 I forked yesterdays portfolio to start over with bootstrap.
 BS-dropdown menu didn't work and I couldn't figure out why so I started building a new one from  the ground up.

+### R1D8
+Finally finished the header and menu.
+Found the "Projects"-area on CodePen and I'm going to build my portfolio page there.